Through the oak forests to the Notre-Dame de Bellevue chapel

 Connection trail between Route du Bury and forest road at Ubac de la Colle

 If you don't want to mess around in the garrigue, you can avoid this shortcut by continuing south on the road to the crossroads with the fire cistern.
 There you turn left onto another road that is partially paved.
-This extends the path length by around 600 meters.
+This extends the path length by around 600 metres.

-Less than 100 meters after coming up from the shortcut, the road leads to a junction with multiple branches.
+Less than 100 metres after coming up from the shortcut, the road leads to a junction with multiple branches.
 There you have to take the first forest road that leads up to the right, roughly in a north-north-east direction.
 Here are some patches of blue paint instead of a marker to find the spot.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2016 during our field research for Provence-Guide.Net.